 - 6 garlic cloves

 - 2 tablespoon rosemary

 - Rub the venison with salt and allspice, then with tomato paste on all sides.

 - To the pressure cooker, add the venison, broth, vinegar, rosemary, garlic cloves, and bay leaves.
 Add enough water so that it covers the venison by at least 3 inches.

 - Set to pressure cook on high for 60 minutes.
-Do a quick release when finished, then quickly release remaining pressure.
+Let complete a 15 minute natural release when finished, then quickly release remaining pressure.

-- While the venison cooks, peel and cube the potatoes into 2 inch pieces.
-Add the carrots and potatoes to the pressure cooker when the initial 60 minutes is finished.
+- Add the carrots and potatoes to the pressure cooker.
 Stir, pushing the venison under the broth if it's become uncovered.
 Seal the lid and pressure cook again on high for 5 minutes.
 Let complete a 15 minute natural release, followed by a quick release of remaining pressure.